How to Use Custom Fonts in JavaScript Reports

 A typical report consists of textual content that the browser renders using shapes called glyphs.
 Font resources contain information that maps character codes to glyphs representing these characters.
 Therefore, browsers need access to font resources to display text as expected.

-All textual content in ActiveReportsJS have several font properties, including:
+All textual content in ActiveReportsJS has several font properties, including:

-• Font Weight: Thin, Extra Light, Normal, Medium, SemiBold, Bold, Extra Bold, Heavy.
+- Font Weight: Thin, Extra Light, Normal, Medium, SemiBold, Bold, Extra Bold, or Heavy.

 A unique combination of these three properties is called a Font Face.
 A font family typically consists of several font faces, which are (normally) represented by several files.
 For instance, the Calibri font family has six different font faces: